How To Highlight Repeats In Google Sheets

 In the realm of data analysis, spotting patterns and repetitions is often crucial for identifying trends and anomalies.
 Google Sheets offers powerful tools to highlight repeats, making it easier to uncover valuable insights from your data.

-Identifying Repeats Using Conditional Formatting (See Also: How To Lock Filter In Google Sheets)
+Identifying Repeats Using Conditional Formatting (See Also: How To Get Access To Google Sheets)

 Conditional formatting allows you to apply specific formatting rules based on the values in your spreadsheet.
 This is an ideal method for highlighting repeated values.